 Self-harm knows no bounds when it comes to age, gender, social class, or mental ability.
 Studies have reported as many as three million people participate in some type of self-harm whether it be cutting, burning, banging their heads, or striking themselves.
 While some people think these teens are only trying to get attention, the truth is, they want anything but.

-Now that parents are becoming more aware of self-harm and the crisis it is causing among teenagers, it is our hope that an initiative can be started to help prevent and lessen this issue in our teenagers.
+Now that parents are becoming more aware of self-harm and the crisis it is causing among teens, it is our hope that an initiative can be started to help prevent and lessen this issue in our teens.
 Instead of keeping silent, it is important teens learn of the dangers of this disorder and the healthier methods of dealing with the emotional pain they are feeling.

 More Resources for Parents in Crisis